 Community yard sales work well for schools, churches, sports teams, and other groups.
 One of the best things about these types of events is that there are little to no start-up costs involved.
 Ask your community for donations, find a location, and set the date to start selling.
 You’ll need volunteers to help organize the details on the big day.
 Chores include setting up and tearing down, displaying and pricing items, managing money, and promoting the event.
 Because there will be cash on-site, contact local police or security officers to see if an officer might donate his or her time to be on-site during the event.

-It’s essential to host the yard sale fundraiser at an accessible location familiar to your community.
+It’s essential to host the yard sale fundraiser at a location that’s accessible and familiar to your community.
 Local recreation or community centers, the school gymnasium or cafeteria, or your church basement make great locations.
-Be sure that you have plenty of room and a place for people to mingle when they aren’t shopping.
+Ensure that you have sufficient space and a designated area for guests to socialize when they’re not shopping.
 Oh, and what happens if it rains?
-It is best to think of a rainy day plan in advance so you won’t be caught off guard.
+It’s best to plan for a rainy day in advance so you won’t be caught off guard.

 Promoting the yard sale fundraiser is key to your success.
 Promote the yard sale on your organization’s website, Social Media channels, community bulletins, local paper, and Craigslist.
 Encourage members of your organization to spread the word to their network via email and social media.